champagne-randy/TEKSystems/assessment-2/README.md

 ## Testing

-Although current test coverage is only around %60, my strategy to isolated structural (smoke) tests from behavior-driven ones will allow the test suite to evolve independently along both paths.
-This is a critical area I would focus on next.
+I'm very please to report that overall test coverage is around %85, my strategy to isolated structural (smoke) tests from behavior-driven ones will allow the test suite to evolve independently along both paths.
+Testing strategy has full async support for backend data fetch & posts.